 • IPL is most effective during the hair's growth phase.

-Precisely for this reason, starting early is so valuable.
+That's why starting early is so valuable.
 If you want your legs to be smoothly hair-free in June or July, March is a good starting point.
 You give yourself time to treat consistently, allow your skin to adjust, and gradually see less hair growth.
 No rush, just a calm build-up.

 When should you start IPL for summer?